401-402-point72/test_repo/readme.md

 ```
 Easily open bashrc using `vim ~/.bashrc`.

+There are other ways to get a similar effect but this way is pretty straightforward and works with bash shell.

 ## Aliases
 The `/aliases` folder has some useful git and rust aliases that I use that I think everyone might find helpful.